-Target Level The Target Level of 100 Bq m -3 is defined by UKHSA as the ideal outcome for remediation works in existing buildings and protective measures in new buildings.
-If the result of a radon assessment is between the Target and A Levels, action to reduce the level should be considered, especially if there is a smoker or ex-smoker in the home.
+Target Level The Target Level of 100 Bq m -3 is defined by UKHSA as the ideal outcome for remediation works in existing buildings and protective measures in new remediation works in existing buildings and protective measures in new buildings.
+If the result of a radon assessment is between the Target and Action Levels, action to reduce the level should be considered, especially if there is a smoker or ex-smoker in the home.